Bad (album): Awards

-In 1988, Bad was nominated for Grammy Awards for Album of the Year, Best Pop Vocal Performance – Male, Best R&B Vocal Performance – Male, and won for Best Engineered Recording – Non Classical.
-The following year, it was nominated for Record of the Year for "Man in the Mirror", and in 1990 won for Best Music Video – Short Form (for "Leave Me Alone").
+At the 1988 Grammy Awards, Jackson was the tied-most nominated artist (outside of the classical field), as Bad was nominated for Album of the Year, Best Pop Vocal Performance – Male, Best R&B Vocal Performance – Male, and Best Engineered Recording – Non Classical.
+Although the album won Best Engineered Recording – Non Classical, this went to the producers.

+Jackson's zero wins was the subject of media attention; American entertainer Little Richard, who was at the ceremony, said "I'm shocked.
+I'm stunned [...]
+I think a lot of people are.
+Oooh, Michael!".
+Writing for the Los Angeles Times, Hilburn said Jackson deserved to win at least one of the Vocal Performance awards, but not Album of the Year, which U2's highly acclaimed The Joshua Tree (1987) won.
+The following year Bad was nominated for Record of the Year for "Man in the Mirror", and in 1990 won for Best Music Video – Short Form (for "Leave Me Alone").

+Despite the lack of Grammy Awards for Jackson, he won numerous other awards for Bad.
 "Bad" won an American Music Award for Favorite Soul/R&B Song at the 1988 American Music Awards.
 At the 1988 Soul Train Music Awards, the album won Best R&B/Soul Album – Male and "Bad" won Best R&B/Soul Single – Male.
 The following year, "Man in the Mirror" also won Best R&B/Soul Single – Male.
-At the 1989 Brit Awards, "Smooth Criminal" won British Video of the Year.
-Following the appraisal of the music videos of the singles from Bad, along with his previous music videos throughout the 1980s, Jackson was awarded the MTV Video Vanguard Award.
+The album won Outstanding Album at the 1988 NAACP Image Awards.
+At the 1988 Brit Awards, Jackson was also awarded the International Solo Artist award.
+At the 1989 Brit Awards, Jackson was awarded the inaugural International Male Solo Artist award, and "Smooth Criminal" won British Video of the Year.